 Evacuation order issued for some Fort McMurray neighbourhoods as wildfire nears

-Four Fort McMurray neighbourhoods were ordered to evacuate as a wildfire gets closer to the city.
+Four Fort McMurray neighbourhoods were ordered to evacuate on Tuesday as a wildfire gets closer to the city.

 Alberta Emergency Alert issued the order for Beacon Hill, Abasand, Prairie Creek and Grayling Terrace just after 2 p.m.